wp-plugins/slidewizard/readme.txt

 Automatic updates should work a charm; as always though, ensure you backup your site just in case.

+== Screenshots ==

+1. SlideWizard Plugin Panel.
+2. Create Slide
+3. Insert your SlideWizard into the post.

 == Changelog ==
 = 1.0.2 =
 * Update Dashboard Style